skalra896-nutanix/int-k8s/labs/03_lab_deploying_apps.md

-# Lab: Declarative Kubernetes Resources
+# Lab: Deploying Apps in Kubernetes

 ## Overview
 In this Lab we will explore how the Kubernetes resources such as Deployments